 - Learn about the local Tharu culture through a traditional dance performance.

 - Spend 3 days trekking through the Himalayas with an expert, local guide.

 - Embark on a cycling adventure through the Nepalese countryside.

-Take a one-in-a-lifetime trip to Nepal with us on this exciting group holiday.
-We’ll begin our adventure in Nepal by exploring Kathmandu Valley with visits to the inspiring Buddhist sites of Boudhanath and Swayambhunath, both of which offer amazing views of the city.
+Take a once-in-a-lifetime trip with us on our exciting group adventure holidays Nepal.
+We’ll begin our adventure holiday to Nepal by exploring Kathmandu Valley with visits to the inspiring Buddhist sites of Boudhanath and Swayambhunath, both of which offer amazing views of the city.
 Embark on a jeep ride and a walking safari in Chitwan National Park, home to a variety of wildlife including the elusive Royal Bengal Tiger!
 Active adventurers will be spoilt for choice on this holiday, with exciting excursions like a canoe ride along the Rapti River, trekking through the Himalayas, cycling the outskirts of Pokhara, and enjoying an invigorating sunrise yoga session.
 We’ll also have the opportunity to try Nepalese cuisine with an interactive cooking lesson hosted by a local family and learn more about the unique Tharu tribe at a culture dance evening.
-Join us on this guided adventure to experience the highlights of Nepal.
+Join us on this guided holiday to Nepal to experience the highlights and adventure this destination can bring.